|

 1st Test: I fill up the gasoline tank and put 25% load with eco mode ON, It runs for 11.2 hours, however at 50% with ECO mode OFF it runs for 5.9 – 6.2 hours.

-2nd Test: I took a 20lb propane tank and hooked it up with my unit, at 25% load I got 32 hours, however with eco mode off at 50% load It only lasted for 17 hours.
+2nd Test: I took a 20lb propane tank and hook up with my unit, at 25% load I got 32 hours, however with eco mode off at 50% load It only last for 17 hours.

-Noise Test: Since this is an inverter generator with a pretty closed super quiet design, I got 52 – 53dB (A), from 20ft away with zero loads (idle), however with 100% load I got 65 – 66dB (A), from 20ft away.
-As per my 3 months of experience, the unit is pretty quiet if you are not pushing its limits, I used to place it 35 – 40ft away from my camp to get super-quiet operation.
+Noise Test: Since this is an inverter generator with a pretty closed super quiet design, I got 52 – 53dBs from 20ft away with zero loads (idle), however with 100% load I got 65 – 66dBs from 20ft away.
+As per my 3 months of experience, the unit is pretty quiet if you are not pushing its limits, I use to place it 35 – 40ft away from my camp to get super-quiet operation.

 Champion 2500-Watt Dual Fuel Noise Test